 Because the faithful people of GSL continue to show resilience and find ways to stay connected amid a physically-distanced cultural climate, the clergy-staff team, vestry, and ministry area leaders are committed to offering a wide array of opportunities to support the spiritual journeys of adults, youth and children.
 Recognizing the general health, limited mobility, more-at-risk circumstances, and non-internet usage of some parishioners, intentional measures are underway and improving to provide spiritual journey resources so that no one is precluded from engagement.
 These measures include ongoing online (virtual) services and special programs on Sundays and weekdays.
 A variety of offerings is essential to sustain a thriving parish.

-This issue of The Messenger is loaded with information about engaging worship, formation, fellowship, pastoral care, outreach, social justice, music, recreation and wellness, stewardship, and the Annual Meeting of the Parish.
+The December 2020 - January 2021 issue of The Messenger is loaded with information about engaging worship, formation, fellowship, pastoral care, outreach, social justice, music, recreation and wellness, stewardship, and the Annual Meeting of the Parish on December 6.
 In mid-December, a schedule of events for Winter-Spring 2021 should be almost complete and ready for release.
 A lot already is happening at GSL with more to come as we follow Jesus and learn increasingly more about what it means to be a follower.

 This holy time of engagement strikes me as our being and doing and being known both by God and others in new ways.
 For life at GSL, it may mean trying a mix-match approach: seize silence, physical isolation, and new things as gifts for spiritual growth; meditate on the spiritual guidance resources provided online and by mail; attend in person and/or online worship, music and formation events; serve as a lay pastoral care minister; provide financial support of operations, administration, and programs; explore outreach and social justice work; connect with parishioners via phone, hand-written letter, and REALM Connect; and invite others to join us on this pilgrimage with God.